 Gabelli & Company, a subsidiary of GAMCO, distributes the Westwood Funds pursuant to distribution agreements with each fund.
-Under the distribution agreements, Teton reimburses Gabelli & Company for any expenses incurred by Gabelli & Company for acting as a distributor of the Westwood Funds that exceed the 12b-1 fees earned by Gabelli & Company on a fund-by-fund basis.
+Under the distribution agreements, Teton reimburses Gabelli & Company for any expenses incurred by Gabelli & Company for acting as a distributor of the Westwood Funds that exceed the 12b-1 fees earned by Gabelli & Company.
 These payments can then be recovered from Gabelli & Company to the extent that they were previously paid to Gabelli & Company.
-At December 31, 2009 and December 31, 2008, the amounts receivable from Gabelli & Company were \$215,834 and \$260,360, respectively.
+At December 31, 2008 and December 31, 2007, the amounts receivable from Gabelli & Company were \$260,360 and \$302,705, respectively.